 For most visitors to Cuba, Trinidad is their standout favourite destination (well, for the ones that make it this far anyway).
 No other colonial city in Cuba is so well preserved, and the local residents are extremely friendly and festive.
 The thing that visitors most love about Trinidad is the nightlife.
 There are no less than 10 live music venues all within a short walking distance.
 Many of these have lovely outdoor settings, in courtyards, and within the walls of old colonial ruins.
 Maybe practise your salsa with some of the locals in the main square or just enjoy a Mojito and watch the world go by.
 We are near the lovely Valle de los Ingenios (Valley of Sugarmills) and Playa Ancón – where you can enjoy long stretches of unspoiled, white sand beaches or visit Topes De Collantes National Park where you horse-ride or hike to the waterfalls.

 Day 8 – Trinidad / Cienfuegos

-After breakfast, you will travel to the French-founded city of Cienfuegos, through the densely vegetated Peninsula de Zapata swamp lands, and towards the Bay of Pigs.
+After breakfast, you will travel to the French-founded city of Cienfuegos, through the densely vegetated Peninsula de Zapata swamp lands, and along the beautiful Bay of Pigs.
 This is where the landing of counter-revolutionary exile militia occurred in 1961.
 You will visit a museum here which recounts the events of this conflict.
-You will also stop at a beautiful swimming pool resembling a huge natural tropical fish tank, and at a beach for snorkelling (weather permitting).
+You will have some free time to explore Cienfuegos upon arrival.
 Overnight in Cienfuegos.

 Day 9 – Cienfuegos / Viñales